One of Jesus’ most extreme instructions to his disciples was this one in the Sermon on the Mount:

 For churches and denominations that are wrangling over important issues, it would help to at least have some agreement about the most important questions.

 For this, what if we listen to some wise people who came before us?
-I’m going to use an 1824 letter from the American Methodist Bishops as guide.1 I don’t want to bog you down in its unfamiliar grammar, so I’ll commenton some short extracts here, then provide the full paragraph at bottom.
+I’m going to use an 1824 letter from the American Methodist Bishops as guide.[1.
+This was in their quadrennial address to the General Conference] I don’t want to bog you down in its unfamiliar grammar, so I’ll commenton some short extracts here, then provide the full paragraph at bottom.

 “Who ever supposed […] that our system was designed, in any of its parts, to secure the applause and popularity of the world, or a numerical increase of worldly or impenitent men?”